hazelnutcloud/eth-book/src/part-1-genesis/chapter-05-frontier-launch.md

 ### Block #1

 The first real block was mined at 3:26:28 PM UTC, just 15 seconds after genesis.
 It contained zero transactions but proved the consensus mechanism worked.
-The miner, identified only by address `0x05a56e2d52c817161883f50c441c3228cfe54d9f`, earned 5 ETH in block rewards.
+The miner, identified only by address `0x05a56e2d52c817161883f50c441c3228cfe54d9f`, earned 5 ETH in block rewards.[^4]

 ### First Transaction